hekno25/sdl3-sketcher/README.md

 Use a distrobox with the latest version of Fedora (41 at time of writing) and install the following packages:

-- `sudo dnf install gcc make SDL3-devel bear`
+- `sudo dnf install gcc make SDL3-devel`